Plettenberg Bay: A top spot for fun in the sun

 - visiting a wildlife conservation park, to name just a few.

 So…does this sound like your kind of holiday?
-Get the inside scoop on what to do, see and eat in my article published on the Travelicious website; read all about it here.
+Get the inside scoop on the best things to do in Plett here.

 Have you been to Plettenberg Bay, yet?
 And what did you love about this little seaside town?
 Drop your comments below.